-Our credit agreement and note purchase agreement, both of which are dated October 19, 1999, govern our indebtedness to our lenders.
+Our credit agreement and note purchase agreement, both of which are dated October 19, 1999 and which govern our indebtedness to our lenders, could hinder our ability to raise additional capital or take certain actions which might otherwise enhance the return on shareholder investment.
 The debt agreements include provisions which place limitations on certain activities including our ability to: issue shares of our common stock without, in certain circumstances, making prepayments under our credit agreement; incur additional indebtedness; create any liens or encumbrances on our assets or make any guarantees; make certain investments; pay dividends that exceed 50% of our consolidated income for the most recent fiscal quarter; or dispose of or sell assets or enter into a merger or a similar transaction.